 Lemon Pepper Shrimp and Orzo comes together in one skillet for an easy, streamlined weeknight dinner.
 Light, yet super flavorful, and sure to become a family favorite.

 This single skillet meal is everything I want in a spring dinner.
-Quick-cooking orzo, succulent shrimp, ribbons of spinach, and a fresh lemon-y finish.
+Quick-cooking orzo, succulent shrimp, veggies, and a fresh lemon-y finish.

 The starchy grains make it creamy, while the double installment of lemon adds layers of brightness.
 And because it comes together in one skillet, this meal is fantastic for weeknight dinners.